 - 1 tsp Kashmiri chilli powder

-Using a deep pan that has a lid and is suitable for the oven, heat the oil over a high heat then add the whole spices to the pan and cook for two minutes.
+- Using an oven-proof deep pan that has a lid, heat the oil over low heat then add the whole spices to the pan and cook for two minutes.

-Add the onions and salt, and fry for five minutes.
+- Add the onions and salt, and fry for ten minutes.
 You want the onions to soften and to start turning brown on the edges.

-Add the tomato and yogurt paste, half the garam masala, and the cumin, coriander and chilli powders.
+- Add the tomato and yogurt paste, half the garam masala, the ground cumin, coriander seeds and the chilli powders.
 Mix well, and continue to fry for another five minutes, stirring often, until the mixture starts to release oil.

-Cover the pan and place into the oven.
+- Cover the pan and place it into the oven.
 Cook for 4½ hours, turning the shanks every 30 minutes.
-Gently stir and spoon the sauce over the shanks.
+Gently stir and spoon the gravy over the shanks.

-Increase oven to 200C.
-Remove pan from oven and add the poppy seed paste.
-Gently mix the sauce, taking care not to break up the meat.
+- Increase oven to 200C.
+Remove the pan from the oven and add the poppy seed paste.
+Gently mix the gravy, taking care not to break up the meat.
 Return the uncovered pan to the oven.
-Cook for a further 30 minutes to reduce sauce and brown the dish.
+Cook for a further 30 minutes to reduce the gravy and brown the dish.

-Remove the shanks from the pan, and place onto a serving plate.
+- Remove the shanks from the pan, and place onto a warmed serving plate.

-Place the pan over a high heat.
-Add the julienned ginger and the remaining garam masala to the sauce and mix well.
+- Place the pan over high heat.
+Add the ginger matchsticks and the remaining garam masala to the gravy and mix well.
 Adjust seasoning, if required.
 Cook for a further five minutes.
-The sauce will thicken noticeably.
+The gravy will thicken noticeably.

-Pour the sauce over the shanks and garnish with the coriander leaves and almonds.
+- Pour the gravy over the shanks and garnish with the coriander leaves and almonds.
 Serve.

 - Take the time to select the best possible shanks.
 Small meaty shanks work best.